 It’s the third largest amount after electrification and autonomous technologies.
-McKinsey doesn’t detail what counts as V2X connectivity, it certainly includes low latency direct V2X connections for safety and long-range 4G/5G connectivity as well.
+McKinsey doesn’t detail what counts as V2X connectivity, but it certainly includes low latency direct V2X connections for safety and long-range 4G/5G connectivity as well.
 You can find the full McKinsey study here.

 We can make life-saving decisions about invisible events

-The amount of investment spent on v2x may be amazing, but it can also be said about the future it will realize.
+The amount of investment spent on V2X may be amazing, but it can also be said about the future it will realize.